AlecM33/Werewolf/README.md

 - run a shared timer that can be paused by the moderator.
 - reference helpful info during the game including what roles are in the game and who has been killed or revealed.
 - choose to reveal a player without killing them, or kill them without revealing them.
-- restart the same game setup any number of times
+- restart the same game setup any number of times.

-This is meant to facilitate a game through a shared game state and various utilities - not to control every aspect of the game flow i.e. it doesn't run day and night for you and doesn't implement any role abilities.

-The application prioritizes responsiveness.
-A key scenario would be when a group is hanging out with only their phones.

 ## Tech Stack